nickp60/riboSeed/README.md

 # RiboSeed Pipeline
 ## Description
-RiboSeed in an supplemental assembly method to try to address the issue of multiple 16s copies in a genome.
+RiboSeed is an supplemental assembly method to try to address the issue of multiple 16s copies in a genome.
 It takes advantage of the fact that while each 16S is identical, the regions flanking are unique, and therfore should be able to be used to seed an alignment.

 The pipeline (currently) consists of two main stages:

 ### Selection and extraction
 For generalized selection and extraction of a feature type:

-* otherSelect [under development]
+* `otherSelect` [under development]

 For ribosomal region selection and extraction

-* riboSelect.py searches the genome for rRNA annotations, clusters them into likely ribosomal groups, and outputs a colon-separated list of clustered rRNA locus tags
+* `riboSelect.py` searches the genome for rRNA annotations, clusters them into likely ribosomal groups, and outputs a colon-separated list of clustered rRNA locus tags

-NOTE: the format is very simple, and due to the relativly small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropiate
+NOTE: the format is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropiate

-* riboSnag.py takes the list of clustered locus tags and extracts their sequeces with flanking regions, optionaly turning the coding sequences to N's to minimize bias towards reference. is used to pull out regions of interest from a genbankk file.
+* `riboSnag.py` takes the list of clustered locus tags and extracts their sequences with flanking regions, optionally turning the coding sequences to N's to minimize bias towards reference.
+Is used to pull out regions of interest from a Genbank file.
 Outputs a directory with a fasta file for each clustered region

-* riboSeed.py is used to map reads to the extracted regions in an iterative manner, assembling the extracted reads, and then running SPAdes assembly to hopefully resolve the contig junctions.
+* `riboSeed.py` is used to map reads to the extracted regions in an iterative manner, assembling the extracted reads, and then running `SPAdes` assembly to hopefully resolve the contig junctions.

 ## Known Bugs

-* It looks like the --paired-inference option will cause an error with SPAdes if you are submitting a fastq of Simgleton/unpaired reads as part of the assembly.
+* It looks like the `--paired-inference` option will cause an error with `SPAdes` if you are submitting a fastq of singleton/unpaired reads as part of the assembly.

-* Submitting --smalt_scoring with vastly different scoring schemes usually causes an error.
+* Submitting `--smalt_scoring` with vastly different scoring schemes usually causes an error.

-* otherSelect will replace the legacy functioning of riboSnag (prior to version 0.8.0)
+* `otherSelect` will replace the legacy functioning of `riboSnag` (prior to version 0.8.0)

 ## Requirements